A Great GUI Facelift for your Application

 MFC Feature Pack was first launched in April 2008 as ‘Visual C++ 2008 with Feature Pack’.
 MFC version shipped was 9.0.30411 (mfc90.dll).
 Since then, feature pack is inbuilt in all future releases till date.
 The MFC Feature Pack is a set of GUI classes that enables you to build applications that have the look & feel of MS Office, Visual Studio or Internet Explorer applications.
 It provides MS Office Ribbon style interface, customizable toolbars and menu, MDI tabbed windows, advanced GUI controls, docking toolbars and panes.

 Refer to the following images.
 The first image is of MFC application based on pre-feature pack MFC classes.
-Fig. 2 is the same application with the classes with feature pack incorporated.

 There are many sample applications in the Visual Studio distribution that can help you in guiding on the usage of the GUI classes.
 I am pasting below few screenshots from some of the sample applications to give you a feel for the UI capabilities and look.